Countries around the world scramble to contain coronavirus flare-ups as U.S. states remain open

 Restrictions snapped back in some parts of the country on Tuesday in response to the breaches.
 Limits on the maximum number of people allowed to gather were lowered from 20 to 10 in districts that have seen case numbers rise, among other efforts to crack down on the sale or consumption of alcohol in restaurants or in public.

-“The nucleus of the problem is centred in just 15 neighborhoods,” said Portuguese Prime Minister António Costa, according to Reuters.
+“The nucleus of the problem is centered in just 15 neighborhoods,” said Portuguese Prime Minister António Costa, according to Reuters.

 Officials in the Australian state of Victoria also blamed large gatherings for climbing case numbers.